mitchcurtis/slate/README.md

 ### Discussion ###

-Join Slate's Discord channel for discussion: https://discord.gg/ZtAAg5D
+Join Slate's Discord server for discussion: https://discord.gg/ZtAAg5D

 It's fine to ask questions here on GitHub as well - just [create an issue](https://github.com/mitchcurtis/slate/issues/new) and I will label it accordingly.